vedi/knowledge-base/src/documents/university/articles/Grow_Analytics.html.md

 ### ACTIVITY

-In the Activity screen you can get information about your users’ activity - the number of Active Users, DAU (Daily Active Users) and how many *new users* you have.
-You can also see upon how many sessions you have all these users and what’s the average time a user is in your game (Avg.
-Session Duration).
-All this information can be filtered by dates, device types and countries.
+In the Activity screen you can get information about your active users and their sessions.

-An example of using this data -> If you’ve just uploaded a new feature you can use this data to see if this feature keeps your users in the game for a longer period of time (Avg.
-Session Duration) and if your DAU has increased - this means this feature is working and you did something right!
+For example, if you’ve just uploaded a new feature to your game you can use the Activity screen to see if this feature keeps your users in the game for a longer period of time (Avg.
+Session Duration) and if your DAU has increased - if the answer is yes to both - this means this feature is working and you did something right!

 ![alt text](/img/docs/university/11_Grow_Analytics_Activity.png "Activity")